omines/antispam-bundle/docs/mkdocs/validator/banned_scripts.md

 Validates that a given string does not contain characters of the given script or scripts.

 A [Script](https://en.wikipedia.org/wiki/Script_(Unicode)) is the Unicode term given to what is commonly called a [writing system](https://en.wikipedia.org/wiki/Writing_system).
-Examples include the Greek, Arabic, Cyrillic and Hanzi scripts.
+Well known examples include the Greek, Arabic, Cyrillic and Han scripts.

 The validator can fail on a minimum percentage or character count in the given value.
 With the default percentage of 0% the validator will fail if it encounters any character in any of the configured scripts.

 Can be applied to [properties or methods](https://symfony.com/doc/current/validation.html#constraint-targets).

-??? tip "How strict is the detection of the markup types?"
-Markup detection is loose on purpose, and will also flag "lame attempts" that are not valid, while at the same time trying to keep the chance of false positives as low as possible.
-Spambots are not known to strictly adhere to internet standards so being really strict would only reduce effectiveness.

 ## Basic Usage